-We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the accompanying financial statements of Chabot-Las Positas Community College Retirement Futuris Public Entity Investment Trust (the "Trust"), a fiduciary fund of Chabot-Las Positas Community College District (the "District") as of and for the period from June 8, 2021 (date of inception) to June 30, 2021, and the related notes to the financial statements, and have issued our report thereon dated December 7, 2021.
-Our report included an emphasis of matter stating that the financial statements present only the District's Trust and do not purport to, and do not, present fairly the financial position of the District, as of June 30, 2021, and the changes in its financial position for the year then ended.
+We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the accompanying financial statements of Chabot-Las Positas Community College Retirement Futuris Public Entity Investment Trust (the "Trust"), a fiduciary fund of Chabot-Las Positas Community College District (the "District") as of and for the year ended June 30, 2022, and the related notes to the financial statements, and have issued our report thereon dated December 5, 2022.
+Our report included an emphasis of matter stating that the financial statements present only the District's Trust and do not purport to, and do not, present fairly the financial position of the District, as of June 30, 2022, and the changes in its financial position for the year then ended.
 Our opinion was not modified with respect to this matter.

-Internal Control over Financial Reporting
+Report on Internal Control Over Financial Reporting

 In planning and performing our audit of the financial statements, we considered the District's internal control over the Trust's financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the District's internal control over the Trust's financial reporting.
-Accordingly, we do not express an opinion on the effectiveness of the District's internal control over financial reporting for the Trust.
+Accordingly, we do not express an opinion on the effectiveness of the District's internal control.